 - The Chunkiest yarn ever for finger knitting blankets & other home decor projects

 - Colorful yarn for finger knitting projects for kids

 - Soft & pretty hued yarn for finger knitting scarfs

 Before we get into all the fun tips and projects, here’s how to finger knit two different ways that will both be helpful to learn.

 How to do 4 finger knitting

-How to casting on to a four finger knitting project.
+How to cast on to a four-finger knitting project.

 - Start by placing the yarn in between your thumb and palm-up hand.
 Bring the working yarn between your forefinger and your middle finger to the back of your hand.

 Protip* It’s easier if the stitches are toward the tops of your fingers.

 - Bring the yarn from behind your middle finger to the front of your hand and over your ring finger.